Yavapai College announces forum schedule for finalists in president search

-Yavapai College has announced a schedule for open forums for each of the three finalists in the search for the College’s next President.
-All three candidates will hold an open session at both the Verde Valley and Prescott Campuses on Tuesday, December 4, 2018.
-On Wednesday, December 5, 2018, the finalists will meet with the College’s District Governing Board.
+Yavapai College has announced a schedule for open forums for each of the three finalists in the search for the college’s next president.

-The forums are open to all faculty, staff, students, and the public.
-Live streams of each forum will be available via the www.yc.edu website.

-Additionally, all attendees and viewers are encouraged to submit feedback via online or in-person evaluation forms.
+Local resident Carolyn Fisher was one of 17 members of the search committee that helped determine the three finalists for the job.

 Dr. Michael Calvert